 Erl’s dad (Melvin) and his mother (Violette) moved to Los Angeles first.
 After starting the successful Lonesome Club (Click here for information on the club) they asked their son Erl and his family to join them.
 Unfortunately, soon after Erl and his family arrived, He was murdered trying to protect his mother.

-I have been able to find many articles thanks to my Aunt Barbara (a new born when her Dad was murdered) who had never opened copies of two of the magazines.
+I have been able to find many articles thanks to my Aunt Barbara (a newborn when her Dad was murdered) who had never opened copies of two of the magazines.
 I had original copies of four magazine articles that were in my Mom’s things.
 They were falling apart but I was able to scan them.
-Fortunately, two to them were one’s my Aunt Barbara had so I was able to get clean copies.
+Fortunately, for two of them, my Aunt Barbara had pristine copies so I was able to get clean scans.

 What follows in these articles is the fascinating but sad story of the murder and trial.